molebox/minimal-digital-garden-gatsby/README.md

 - Single page index which has links to all posts.
 - Index page has a search bar to filter posts be keyword.
-- Snazzy 3D cubes animation as title. - Removed for now
 - MDX posts.
 - Minimalist styling